swt30/thesis/chapters/04-heating/04-heating.md

 ![
   When we set the opacity $κ_\mathrm{th}$ to zero, forcing the atmosphere to become isothermal, this gives an atmosphere that is around the same thickness as an \textcolor{Crimson}{isothermal fixed-height atmosphere}.
   The only discrepancy is for low masses, where these models become very large.
-  This is likely because the assumption of constant gravity in the atmosphere no longer holds and so the boundary conditions no longer correspond with the assumptions used to produce a scale-height atmosphere.
+  This is likely because the assumption of constant gravity in the atmosphere no longer holds and so the boundary conditions no longer correspond with the assumptions used to produce a fixed-height atmosphere.
   For comparison, I also show the radius of the \textcolor{CornflowerBlue}{"bare" planet} (the portion of the planet interior to the radiative--convective boundary at $P=100\,$bar).
 ](atmospheric-thickness){#fig:atmospheric-thickness}